FoundationDB/fdb-kubernetes-operator/docs/design/bin_pack_fault_domains.md

 The current implementation adds a `preferredDuringSchedulingIgnoredDuringExecution` `PodAntiAffinity` to every Pod [code](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/internal/pod_models.go#L308-L334).
 The label selector will contain the process class and the cluster name, to ensure processes with the same class are distributed across different fault domains is possible.
-A user can define additional `PodAntiAffinity` but can't prevent the operator from createn the default `PodAntiAffinity`.
+A user can define additional `PodAntiAffinity`s but can't prevent the operator from creating the default `PodAntiAffinity`.
-The only expection is the specival fault domain `foundationdb.org/none` and `foundationdb.org/kubernetes-cluster`.
+The only exception is the special fault domain `foundationdb.org/none` and `foundationdb.org/kubernetes-cluster`.

+In the design we will use the following terms:

+- `physical fault domain`: This refers to a fault domain that is available in Kubernetes e.g. a machine running the Kubernetes worker or a higher level fault domain like a rack, data hall etc.
+  This will reflect an underlying physical fault domain.
+- `logical fault domain`: The logical fault domain is not something that refers directly to a physical fault domain and can also be spread across multiple physical fault domains.
+  The idea is to have a way to group some processes of a FoundationDB cluster together with the same zone ID, this zone ID will be a logical value like "zone-1".

 ## Proposed Design

 The idea would be to use a custom label like `foundationdb.org/distribution-key`.
-As value we would use the process number modulo the `DesiredFaultDomains` and a prefix for the `BinPack` mode.
+As value we will use a prefix for the `BinPack` mode and a value defining in which zone the process should be running.
+We will also set the `FDB_ZONE_ID` environment variable on the Pod level, the default value of this field is currently the hostname.
-In addition to that we have to change the `PodAntiAffinity` rule.
+In addition to that we change the `PodAntiAffinity` rule.
 The following would be an example of the `affinity` term for a Pod.
-The example assumes that process number modulo `DesiredFaultDomains` is `0` and we have set `BinPackAll`:
+The example assumes that process should be running in zone `0` and we have set `BinPackAll`:

 ```yaml
   affinity: